Last Updated: October, 2025

 At this time, a Sellers Temporary Waiver Form is required to be uploaded within five business days of the contract signatures.
 When waived listings are mandated for full entry into the MLS, the same five day period will remain in effect, with the Waiver form signed but held unless a copy is requested by the MLS compliance department.
 Note: if any marketing occurs while on a temporary waiver, CCP is triggered, and the listing must be added within one business day to avoid penalties.

-• OE/W3: Can temporary and office exclusive listings be entered without photos?
+OE/W3: Can Office Exclusives with Temporary Exclusion and office exclusive listings be entered without photos?
 When adding temporary waived and office exclusive listings becomes mandatory, will a photo be required?

 Yes, one exterior front photo will still be required.